This site uses analytics cookies to collect data in aggregate form and third-party cookies to improve the user experience.

 Project Location

-Almost 13 years after the end of the Syrian war, the situation is still an emergency and the number of refugees remains unchanged.
-According to official data from the United Nations High Commissioner for Refugees (UNHCR), Jordan still hosts more than 650,000 registered refugees, not counting those who are not.
+The events in Gaza, the West Bank and Syria have reopened old wounds that seem to give no room for new hope.
+Even neighboring countries are once again marked by these events that generate insecurity and precariousness.
+According to official data from the United Nations High Commissioner for Refugees (UNHCR), Jordan still hosts more than 680,000 registered refugees, not counting those who are not.
 Among refugees in Jordan, only 19% reside in official refugee camps.
 The remaining 81% live instead in urban areas and a good number have settled here in the South in the Karak Province.

 Most of them live within the so-called Jordanian host communities.
 They represent a particularly fragile part of the population, which lives mostly in humanitarian assistance, just think that only 31% of Syrians and 26% of non-Syrians, among whom Palestians, are employed in the labor market.
 Although the Jordanian Government has always supported a policy of opening up the borders to refugees, internal tensions and clashes between the Jordanian population and the welcomed population have increased.